softcover/softcover_book/chapters/softcover_markdown.md

 [^example_footnote]: This is an example footnote.

 [^eq_epub_mobi]: The real challenge is producing EPUB and MOBI output.
 The trick is to (1) create a self-contained HTML page with embedded math, (2) include the amazing [MathJax](http://www.mathjax.org/) JavaScript library, configured to render math as [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) images, (3) hit the page with the headless [PhantomJS](http://phantomjs.org/) browser to force MathJax to render the math (including any equation numbers) as SVGs, (4) extract self-contained SVGs from the rendered pages, and (5) use [Inkscape](http://www.inkscape.org/) to convert the SVGs to PNGs for inclusion in EPUB and MOBI books.
 Easy, right?
-No, in fact, it was excruciating and required excessive amounts of profanity to achieve.
+In fact, no---it was excruciating and required excessive amounts of profanity to achieve.
 But it's done, so ha.

 [^nesting_caveat]: Because of the way Softcover processes text, *nested* commands won't work in Markdown, but they *will* work in raw \PolyTeX.